VeryBitter/PiSpec20_stellarnet/README.md

 ## PiSpec20 Requirements
 I wrote this on a Raspberry Pi 3b+.
 For Windows or Mac you will need to make small changes to the code to deal with OS peculiarities.
 You will need to possess a Stellarnet spectrometer.
 ### Libraries
-- pyusb 1.0.0a3
+- pyusb 1.0.0a3  (Linux example:  sudo pip install pyusb==1.0.0a3)
 - numpy
 - python-matplotlib
 - json
 - python-requests
 - curl
+- screen (if you want to hide the background processes)
 - python-flask
-- python-virtualenv
+- python-virtualenv  (if you want to run this in a virtual environment)
 - Tkinter
 ### Files to install
-- /etc/udev/rules.d/99-local.rules  needs to be created or updated to include rules for StellarNet devices.
+- 99-local.rules  needs to be copied to '/etc/udev/rules.d/' or updated to include rules for StellarNet devices.
 Otherwise you would need to run as root to get USB access.
+- the rest of the files in PiSpec20_stellarnet should go into the same directory
 ### Other Hardware
 - a USB connected StellarNet spectrometer
 - a light source if you are going to do absorbance experiments